-In this day and age and constant incoming news of companies being hacked and ransomed for millions, every DevOps team should employ application security testing tools.
-So in the short, mid, and long term, it does pay off to make security testing part of the DevOps tools stack.
+Every DevOps team should employ application security testing tools in this day and age and constant incoming news of companies being hacked and ransomed for millions.
+So, it pays off to make security testing part of the DevOps tools stack in the short, mid, and long term.

-And while software development teams often move fast with the single goal to satisfy business needs and shipping features, having security professionals take care of the security issues is often an expensive and unnecessary organizational approach.
+And while software development teams often move fast with the single goal of satisfying business needs and shipping features, having security professionals take care of the security issues is often an expensive and unnecessary organizational approach.

 Let’s look into the top application security testing tools available out there and the type of vulnerabilities you can cover without needing in-house security teams or penetration testers.

 What Are Security Testing Tools?

 Security testing tools blend into a DevOps workflow strategically, forming a DevSecOps model while improving production efficiency and minimizing software development costs.

 Such tools allow you to include testing and remediation of potential application vulnerabilities throughout the Software Development Lifecycle (SDLC) and post-delivery Run & Maintain phases.
 Thus, enabling a DevSecOps model ensures developers adopt a secured development and delivery cycle without lagging productivity and attributing ‘security’ at the bottom of the SDLC.

 The DevSecOps paradigm continues to evolve, and with the emergence of distinct application security tools, organizations can now test and secure different software development and delivery stages.
 DevSecOps security tools are most commonly categorized into Static Application Security Testing (SAST) and Dynamic Application Security Testing (DAST) methodologies.

 This article will look at the prominently used security tools and approaches.

 Static Application Security Testing (SAST) Tools

 SAST models on a multiform of Source Code Analysis, Binary Analysis, and White Box Testing Techniques.
 At a glance, SAST tools examine an application’s source code for security vulnerabilities, usually before the code is pushed to production.
 For example, a SAST Source Code Analysis involves testing static code for vulnerable defects such as race conditions, input validation, numerical errors, etc.